MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-key-trust-validate-pki.md

 The following instructions may be used to deploy simple public key infrastructure that is suitable **for a lab environment**.

-Sign in using *Enterprise Administrator* equivalent credentials on a Windows Server where you want the certificate authority installed.
+Sign in using *Enterprise Administrator* equivalent credentials on a Windows Server where you want the certification authority installed.

 >[!NOTE]
->Never install a certificate authority on a domain controller in a production environment.
+>Never install a certification authority on a domain controller in a production environment.

 1. Open an elevated Windows PowerShell prompt
 1. Use the following command to install the Active Directory Certificate Services role.
     ```PowerShell
     Add-WindowsFeature Adcs-Cert-Authority -IncludeManagementTools
     ```
-3. Use the following command to configure the Certificate Authority using a basic certificate authority configuration
+3. Use the following command to configure the certification authority using a basic certification authority configuration
     ```PowerShell
     Install-AdcsCertificationAuthority
     ```